 In 2005, Nicholas founded Career and Employment Options, Inc. as a means to address the ongoing issues of transition and employment needs for individuals in special education.
 Since that time, we have expanded our services to include adults who require assistance in career planning as well as securing and maintaining employment.

-Dr. Cavanagh, Director of Program Services was an Assistant Professor for the Vocational Independence Program at the College of Mount Saint Vincent.
+Dr. Cavanagh, Executive Director Workforce Development Initiatives was an Assistant Professor for the Vocational Independence Program at the College of Mount Saint Vincent.
 He has been working with individuals with disabilities for over thirty-five years.
 Dr. Cavanagh has both PhD and MS degrees from Columbia University, with a focus on Social Welfare Policy as well as an MSW from Stony Brook University.

 Dr. Cavanagh is the former Senior Director of the Vocational Independence Program at NYIT.
 Prior to his time with NYIT, Dr. Cavanagh was an Assistant Professor at Seton Hall University teaching in both the Master’s of Public Administration and the Master’s of Healthcare Administration programs.
 Earlier in his career he was an Assistant Director for Adult Services at the Developmental Disabilities Institute on Long Island and was the Coordinator of Advocacy Services for AHRC-NYC.
 In 2019 Dr. Cavanagh was co-principle investigator for an NYC Economic Development Corporation grant which resulted in the report: Opportunities and Collaborations: Creating a Pipeline of Individuals with Disabilities for Employment in the Technology Sector.

 Dr. Cavanagh’s current research focus is on identifying the outcomes of comprehensive transition programs that predict success for individuals with a diagnosis on the Autism spectrum.